SarfrazAHd/simpleRepos/Docker/Docker Basics.md

- Docker   is  an   OS-level   virtualiztion    platform  that  provide  to a doverloper or an IT  administrator  to  run and ship  			their application into  a container with all their dependency and library files.
+ Docker   is  an   OS-level   virtualiztion software  platform  that  provide  to a devloper or an IT  administrator  to  run and ship  			their application into  a container with all their dependency and library files.